Private Hierarchical Clustering and Efficient Approximation: Formal Problem Specification

 \item {\bf Post-process output:} Return the output $T^*$, $C(T^*)$, $M(T^*)$ of $\mathsf{HCAlg}$ \emph{redacted} as $T^*,M^*(T^*)\subset M(T^*)$, including metadata of only a few \emph{safe} clusters in~$T^*$.

 \end {itemize}

-Detailed in~Figure~\ref{fig:idealhc}, our ideal functionality $f^*_{HC}$ refines all components of the ordinary dendrogram $T$, $C(T)$, $M(T)$: Running $\mathsf{HCAlg}$ on the randomly permuted input $\dataset^*$ (instead of $\dataset$) results in a new \emph{randomized} forest structure $T^*$ (instead of $T$) and, although its associated sets of formed clusters $C(T^*)$ and metadata $M(T^*)$ remain the same, the learned model includes no elements from $C(T^*)$, but only specific elements from $M(T^*)$, determined by a \emph{selection function} $\mathsf{S}(\cdot)$ (that is hard-coded in $f^*_{HC}$ as a parameter agreed upon among the parties).
-And such metadata is safe to learn, in the sense that it does not directly leak any input points, not deliberately learned as part of the analysis.
+Our ideal functionality $f^*_{HC}$ refines the ordinary dendrogram $T$, $C(T)$, $M(T)$: Running $\mathsf{HCAlg}$ on the randomly permuted input $\dataset^*$ (instead of $\dataset$) results in a new \emph{randomized} forest structure $T^*$ (instead of $T$) and, although its associated sets of formed clusters $C(T^*)$ and metadata $M(T^*)$ remain the same, the learned model includes no elements from $C(T^*)$, but only specific elements from $M(T^*)$, determined by a \emph{selection function} $\mathsf{S}(\cdot)$ (as a parameter agreed upon among the parties and hard-coded in $f^*_{HC}$).
+Such metadata is safe to learn, in the sense that it does not directly leak any input points.

-We propose the following two orthogonal strategies for safe metadata selection for point-agnostic dendrograms: \begin{itemize}
+We propose the following two orthogonal strategies for safe metadata selection for point-agnostic dendrograms: \begin{itemize}[leftmargin=10pt]